alishakeri88/NUC---Swarmbox/README.md

       ln -s rfcomm0 ttyS50
       ln -s rfcomm1 ttyS51

 We need to make sure that these serial ports don't really exist!
-You can usually use the number more than 50 like what we did.
+You can usually use the numbers greater than 50 like what we did.

 ##test
 We named this package as test because we can run different algorithms on it, so it is still under development and we can use it for different purposes.